- + 56Images

 Maruti XL6 Price: Maruti Suzuki now retails the MPV from Rs 9.98 lakh to Rs 11.86 lakh (ex-showroom, Delhi).

-Maruti XL6 Variants: Maruti offers the MPV in two trims: Zeta and Alpha.
+Maruti XL6 Variants: Maruti’s MPV is available in two trims: Zeta and Alpha.

 Maruti XL6 Features: Maruti has equipped it with a 7-inch infotainment screen with Android Auto and Apple CarPlay connectivity, cruise control, and auto climate control with rear AC vents.

 Maruti XL6 Price